 As the name suggests, the power cable assembly of a through-arm MIG gun runs through the arm of the robot as opposed to over the top of it like in a conventional gun.
 Because of this design, the through-arm gun style is often more durable since the arm protects the power cable.
 However, because conventional guns can be used on either type of system — a through-arm or a conventional robot — they can sometimes offer greater flexibility and can be used with more robot makes and models.
 Consider which type of gun provides the best access to the welds when making the selection.

 With conventional robotic welding systems especially, proper cable management is important.
 Once you install the hardware and set up the system — but before full production begins — conduct a test run or two through the welding sequence.
 This will help determine how the gun cable moves and if it gets caught on tooling.

 Another choice in selecting a gun is air-cooled versus water-cooled.
 This essentially comes down to the required duty cycle.
 The base material thickness, weld length and wire size all help determine the necessary duty cycle.
 Water-cooled guns are typically used in manufacturing heavy equipment and in the case of long cycle times and large wire diameters.

+Nozzle choice is also important since it can greatly hinder or improve access to the weld in a robotic cell.
+If a standard nozzle is not providing the necessary access, consider making a change.
+Nozzles are available in varying diameters, lengths and tapers to improve joint access.
 While many companies like to choose a nozzle with the smallest outside diameter available, it may be necessary to size the nozzle up to avoid spatter buildup and loss of shielding gas coverage.
 A nozzle with a 5/8-inch bore or larger is recommended because it allows the most access.